Daryl Holton: Execution

 Holton chose to die in the electric chair, rather than by lethal injection, which is now the standard method of execution in Tennessee.
 Death-row inmates who committed their capital crime when the electric chair was still the official execution method are permitted to choose between the two methods.
 Holton was the first person to be executed by electrocution in Tennessee in 47 years.
 Moments before his execution, prison warden Ricky Bell asked Holton if he had any final words.
-He replied: "Two words: I do".
+He replied: "Two words: I do."
 He declined the traditional special last meal before his execution and instead, ate the regular prison meal which consisted of riblets on a bun, mixed vegetables, baked beans, white cake with white icing and iced tea.

 Holton's was the fourth execution in Tennessee since 2000 and first by the electric chair since 1960 (the last pre-Furman execution).
 It was also the first use of Tennessee's electric chair after it was retrofitted by Fred A. Leuchter and moved to Riverbend from the former Tennessee State Prison.
 Holton was the third death row inmate executed under administration of Governor Phil Bredesen.
 He was also the first American put to death by electrocution since July 20, 2006.
 The last was Brandon Wayne Hedrick in Virginia, who also chose electrocution over injection.
 His body was cremated after his execution.

 Controversy

 His case raised some controversy because of rumors about his history of mental illness.
-While execution of the mentally disabled was prohibited by the U.S. Supreme Court case Atkins v.
-Virginia of 2002, the execution of the mentally ill has never been held to be in violation of the Eighth Amendment.
+Execution of the mentally disabled was prohibited by the 2002 U.S. Supreme Court case Atkins v.
+Virginia.

 Holton, his motives, and the ethics of his execution are examined in the 2008 documentary film Robert Blecker Wants Me Dead.